relaybox/relaybox-client-js/README.md

 > Note: Always be cautious, never expose production [API keys](https://relaybox.net/docs/authentication/api-keys)!

 This guide uses an API key directly in the client-side code.
 While this approach is possible and the quickest way to connect, it should be used with caution.
-The recommended, secure approach is to generate [Auth Tokens](https://relaybox.net/docs/authentication/auth-tokens) using a designated endpoint.
+The recommended, secure approach is to generate [auth tokens](https://relaybox.net/docs/authentication/auth-tokens) using a designated endpoint.

 ## License